 According to research presented at the 2019 SLEEP conference in San Antonio, Texas, sleep apnea rates are even higher than previously suspected, with estimates reaching 1 billion for obstructive sleep apnea worldwide, and as many as 38 percent of adults in North, Central, and South America.
 The conference, organized by the Associated Professional Sleep Societies, is a joint venture of the American Academy of Sleep Medicine (AASM) and the Sleep Research Society, two of the largest groups in the world currently supporting sleep research.
 Before this study, the prevalence of OSA had not been thoroughly assessed, and this breakthrough research may help to attract further revenue streams in the direction of sleep apnea research in the years to come.
 While sleep professionals have known that OSA rates in particular were high in many countries, a global analysis gives them a complete view of the problem on a much larger scale, affirming estimates that rates are even higher than previously assumed.

-In an interview with Reuters Health, the head researcher of the study, Dr. Adam Benjafield of ResMed, mentioned obesity rates as the number-one driver of OSA in the west, and possibly the world.
-Changes in scoring rules by the American Academy of Sleep Medicine (AASM) also contributed to further inclusions, as the qualifications for sleep apnea have become slightly less strict, recognizing those individuals with more moderate cases of the disorder as well.
-In countries with less data on medical records, these qualifications made a major difference, as over 100 countries were included in estimates, according to reports by ResMed.
+In an interview with Reuters Health, the head researcher of the study, Dr. Adam Benjafield of ResMed, referred to obesity as the number-one driver of OSA in the West, and possibly the rest of the world as well.
+The rise in obesity rates, along with changes in scoring rules by the American Academy of Sleep Medicine (AASM), have contributed to further inclusions in larger counts.
+As a result of the scoring changes, the qualifications for sleep apnea have become slightly less strict, recognizing more individuals with moderate cases of the disorder.
+In countries with less data on medical records, these qualifications have made a major difference, as over 100 countries were included in estimates, according to reports by ResMed.
 This amounted to ten times the World Health Organization’s 2007 estimate of more than 100 million individuals with sleep apnea, further emphasizing the need for more research, long-term clinical studies, broad public-awareness campaigns across national borders, and better diagnostic tools to properly assess and treat a global population of sufferers, many of whom do not have have access to proper medical care or equipment.

 Using data from the World Health Organization, the United Nations World Population Prospects, and medical reports by region, the results of the large-scale literature review were originally presented at the ATS 2018 International Conference in San Diego, but the findings at the time were preliminaries.
 Once the conclusive data and analysis was presented at the 2019 Sleep conference, audiences reacted with an enthusiastic call for improved screenings throughout the world.
 According to the data, more than 85 percent of sleep apnea patients are still undiagnosed, and